 Self-tracking for Mental Wellness: Understanding Expert Perspectives and Student Experiences.
 Christina Kelley, Bongshin Lee, Lauren Wilcox.
 Proc.
 ACM CHI ’17, The 2017 annual conf on Human Factors in Computing.
 Denver, CO.
 May 2017 [Presentation]

-We can now collect multiple streams of heterogenous data relating to our behavior, physiology and mood through off-the-shelf consumer devices.
+We can now collect multiple streams of heterogeneous data relating to our behavior, physiology, and mood through off-the-shelf consumer devices.
 But that data is currently reflected back to users in limited ways.
 We are interested in how people reflect on these personal data with respect to those of others.

 Researchers on this project include Clayton Feustel, Shyamak Aggarwal, Bongshin Lee (Microsoft Research) and Lauren Wilcox.

 Recent research focused on online health information seeking highlights a heavy reliance on general-purpose search engines.
 We explore how such tools can support non-expert, patient-centered health information search.

 We applied text-processing techniques and probabilistic generative topic modeling approaches to a large collection of web-based resources and complemented these with interactive user interface tools.
 Our search tools were designed to enable human strategies for searching and judging information to complement probabilistic, computational approaches.
 We then evaluated our tools in a tablet-based study probe, called Remedy.
 Post-operative cardiothoracic surgery patients and their visiting family members used Remedy to find information about their hospital medications and were interviewed before and after their use.
 Domain experts conducted similar search tasks and provided qualitative feedback on their preferences and recommendations for designing these tools.